 This is when the trouble with the American Colonies started.

 The Sugar Act Sets the Stage for the Stamp Act

 Parliament’s first attempt to raise money from the colonies was the Sugar Act of 1764.
-The Sugar Act was similar to the Trade and Navigation Acts because it taxed shipments of goods and products.
+The Sugar Act was similar to the Navigation Acts because it taxed shipments of goods and products.
 The Sugar Act actually lowered the tax on molasses but added taxes to other popular goods, like sugar and coffee, that were often imported from foreign manufacturers.
 However, the Sugar Act marked a significant change in Parliament’s policies toward the American Colonies because it was passed for the purpose of raising revenue from the colonists.

-The Sugar Act also included provisions that required British customs officials to start enforcing the Trade and Navigation Acts and gave commanders of ships in the Royal Navy the authority to stop merchant vessels to check their cargo.
+The Sugar Act also included provisions that required British customs officials to start enforcing the Navigation Acts and gave commanders of ships in the Royal Navy the authority to stop merchant vessels to check their cargo.
 The Sugar Act also provided financial rewards to customs officials and naval officers for accusing merchants of smuggling.
 The Sugar Act made it easy to collect the reward because trials of accused smugglers were held in the Vice-Admiralty Courts.
 In those courts, decisions were made by a judge, not a jury.
 If the trial was held in a court where the judge was a British official then the American merchant was usually found guilty of smuggling, regardless of the evidence.

 In passing the Sugar Act, Parliament did three important things, all of which contributed to how Americans would respond to the Stamp Act.

 - It levied taxes on the colonies to raise money.

 - It ended the unwritten policy of Salutary Neglect.

 - It violated the right of Americans who were accused of a crime to have their case heard in a trial by a jury of their peers.